vincent-bruel/arduino-and-co/Projects/DustCollectorCommander-ArduinoNano-HallSensorsA3144/README.md

 WARNING: do not attempt to wire/solder anything unless you have the required skills to do it: this project requires 230V wiring, that can be dangerous and cause serious injury/death/...

+Note: 06 janv 2019: The Controler-Board and Switch-Board schema are used and work very well since several weeks.
+The Motor-Board is still in development (almost the mechanical rack and pinion have to be finalized, and the algorithm has not been tested)

 ## Logical Architecture choice

 **ONE-LINE**: If your workshop is a small area, you will have only one main dust collection line,